pwhittlesea/pwhittlesea.github.com/_posts/2024-09-21-new-zealand-2.md

 We took a small detour past the Rotorua Museum, a half-timbered Elizabethan building with extensive gardens.
 It caught me off guard because it was very different to everything else I had seen in New Zealand so far.

-Night was setting in so I suspect we didn't see the Museum in its full glory, if I ever go back I intend to stop by and admire it more.
+Night was setting in, so I suspect we didn't see the Museum in its full glory, if I ever go back I intend to stop by and admire it more.

 When we finally arrived at the hotel, we stepped off the coach.